colestrode/slack-standup-bot/README.md

 using the `report in` command (details down there in the Commands section).
 Just make sure to invite me to the reporting channel first, I may be a robot but I still have feelings.

 If the summary is too long, I'll split it across a few posts.
-These are true Slack Posts, so you can use markdown to format your status.
+These are true Slack Posts, so searchable and support markdown.
-Plus they're fully searchable!

 ## Commands
 Type `@bot help` to get a list of these commands.